lansingcodes/webfont/README.md

 [Inkscape](https://inkscape.org/) by following the directions on [How to Make Your Own Icon Webfont](https://www.webdesignerdepot.com/2012/01/how-to-make-your-own-icon-webfont/).

-In case the linked how-to every goes away, here are the important points from the article:
+If the linked how-to goes away, here are the important points from the article:

 1. Start with the [Inkscape Icon Font Template SVG](https://github.com/Heydon/Community-Icon-Font/blob/master/resources/inkscape_iconfont_canvas_template.svg)